 We went with trees that will not all bear fruit at the same time.
 Our apple trees will come on a various times, so we don’t get overwhelmed with fruit at once.

 You can see with the map below, we have the mapped out what tree had to go into what hole.
 My husband also noted when the tree is to bear fruit.
-To the far right he noted if they were dwarf or semi-dwarf trees if unknown.
+To the far right he noted if they were dwarf or semi-dwarf trees if known.

 Planning where you are planting what is helpful in many ways.
 Tags on the trees won’t last forever.
 You can see what you planted where and add addition trees in as you want.

 Once you have selected and purchased your trees, be sure to follow the directions on how to prepare the trees for planting.
-Do they need fertilizer, soaking, how deep to dig the holes.
+Do they need fertilizer, soaking, how deep to dig the holes?

 Ensure you dig the holes the appropriate size (details should be on the tree tag or in the information that comes with the trees.
 Our holes were dug deep enough to keep the graft of the tree (the knotty thing at the bottom) above the hole.